A new algebraic approach to genome rearrangement models: More general models of genomes

 \begin{corollary} Let $G$ be a finite group with subgroup $Z\subseteq G$.
 For any $g\in G$ and each irreducible representation $\rho^{\cA}_i$ of $\cA$, $\rho_i^{\cA}(\zee g) = \rho_i^{\cA}(\zee g^{\prime})$ for all $g^{\prime}\in[g]_D$.
 For any $g,g'\in G$, $\rho_{\reg}^{\cA}(\zee g) = \rho_{\reg}^{\cA}(\zee g^{\prime})$ if and only if $g^{\prime}\in[g]_D$. \end{corollary}

 \begin{remark} We note that \cite[Prop.
-7.14]{steinberg_book} implies part of (iii) above (namely, that $\chi_i^0(\bm{\tau})=\chi_i(\bm{\tau})$ for $\bm{\tau}\in\cA_0$) in the more general case of $G$ being a semigroup.
-Extending the framework to algebras based on semigroups would allow us to model insertions and deletions \cite{andrew14}, and we intend to investigate this possibility in future work. \end{remark}
+7.14]{steinberg_book} implies part of Theorem~\ref{thm:gen-chars-etc} (iii) (namely, that $\chi_i^0(\bm{g})=\chi_i(\bm{g})$ for $\bm{g}\in\cA_0$) in the more general case of $G$ being a semigroup.
+Extending the framework to algebras based on semigroups would allow us to model \bt{further types of rearrangements, such as} insertions and deletions \cite{andrew14}, and we intend to investigate this possibility in future work. \end{remark}

-Now, to apply these results in modelling genome evolution via rearrangement, we begin with a group $G$, whose elements represent instances of the genomes of interest, and a subgroup $Z\subseteq G$ that represents the physical symmetries of these genomes, so that each genome has $|Z|$ possible instances given by the elements of a coset $[g] = \{ z g : z \in Z\}\subseteq G$.
-We consider that a single rearrangement event for an instance $g\in G$ of a genome can be modelled via the left action of a particular element $a\in G$ on $g$.

-Rather than proceeding as in Sections~\ref{sec:perms} and \ref{sec:A}, where we first defined the rearrangement model, path probabilities and likelihoods for genome instances (group elements) and then showed that the calculations could be performed in the genome algebra, we will here formulate these concepts (and then perform the computations) entirely in the genome algebra.

-We note that working `entirely' in the genome algebra does not mean that we forget about the group $G$.
-In practice, one would observe a genome with a particular orientation and reference frame, thus as an instance $g\in G$, and then identify the genome as the cloud $\zee g\in\cA$ for the purposes of computation.
-There are $K=\tfrac{|G|}{|Z|}$ distinct genomes, corresponding to the distinct basis elements $\zee g$ of the genome algebra $\cA$.
-Similarly, one would conceive a rearrangement initially as an instance $a\in G$ and then lift to $\zee a$ in the genome algebra.
-Considering all orientations of a rearrangement instance on all orientations of a genome corresponds to a left action of the algebra $\cA$ on itself, that is